 Federal law requires the states to provide certain services to Medicaid recipients.
 States must pay for nursing facilities for Medicaid recipients, and they must pay for home health care services for recipients who would qualify for nursing home care.

 States have the option of using Medicaid funding to provide additional long-term care services like home health aides for those who might not qualify for a nursing home, assisted living facilities, adult foster homes, and in-home services like help with housekeeping and medication management.
+For information on what your state provides, see our series of articles on state-by-state eligibility for Medicaid long-term care.

 Medicaid Need Not Be Accepted